 When Smith returned to Port Townsend on August 1, 1862, Lieutenant Merryman refused him access to the Customs House, accusing him of embezzlement and insisting that he would await official clearance from the Treasury Department before allowing Smith to return to his duties.

 But Smith was not to be deterred.
 Returning to the ship on which he had arrived, he ordered the captain to train his three 12-pound cannons on the Customs House and the city’s commercial district.
 With the guns trained on the city, Merryman finally gave up the records and the ship sailed for Port Angeles.

 Incensed, Port Townsend citizens soon traveled to Olympia to protest Smith’s actions to the governor.
 Though a federal grand jury indicted Smith with 13 counts of embezzlement and misuse of public funds, the Treasury Department quashed the indictment after their investigation.

 In the meantime, Smith was constructing a large building in Port Angeles which served as both his family home and the Customs House.
 But, the Port Townsend citizens were not done fighting and began to build a case denouncing Smith and the transfer of the Port of Entry to Port Angeles.

 After Smith completed the building in Port Angeles that served as both his home and the Customs House, a portion of it was rented to the government for its use.
 However, the building was to be short-lived as in December 1863, a landslide in the Olympic Mountains caused the dam to burst, sending a torrent of water through the town.
-Leveling most of the city and sweeping the Customs House into the Strait of Juan de Fuca, two customs employees were killed in the disaster.
+Leveling most of the city and sweeping the Customs House into the Strait of Juan de Fuca, as well as killing two customs employees.
 Smith was out of town and his family was spared.

 Finally, President Lincoln removed Smith as a Customs Collector in January 1864.
 However, his “friends” at the Treasury Department gave him a new role as a special agent.